vmware-tanzu-labs/cf-mgmt/docs/assign-default-security-groups/README.md

 &larr; [back to Commands](../README.md)

-# `cf-mgmt create-security-groups`
+# `cf-mgmt assign-default-security-groups`

-`create-security-groups` command will:
+`assign-default-security-groups` command will:
-- create a named asg for any .json file in asgs folder in root of config directory.
-These asgs will be named based on file name mysql.json will create an asg named mysql.
-- create a named asg for any .json file in default_asgs folder in root of config directory.
-These asgs are meant to be for running and staging default asgs
+- assign running security groups for anything in `running-security-groups` within cf-mgmt.yml
+- assign staging security groups for anything in `staging-security-groups` within cf-mgmt.yml
+- unassign any security group assigned default running or default staging that is not in `running-security-groups` or `staging-security-groups` within cf-mgmt.yml if `enable-unassign-security-groups: true`

 ## Command Usage
 ```
 Usage:
-  main [OPTIONS] create-security-groups [create-security-groups-OPTIONS]
+  main [OPTIONS] assign-default-security-groups [assign-default-security-groups-OPTIONS]

 Help Options:
   -h, --help               Show this help message